C4AI/arandu_user_guide/README.md

 The recommended way to do so is by transferring files from the home folder to the output folder at the beginning of a job and, then, transferring the results back when the job finishes.
 We will cover this in the next session.

+**TEMPORARY NOTE**: As of today, Arandu's storage system is not yet installed, therefore storage space is scarce, especially in the home partition.
+Therefore, as a **temporary solution**, results are to be stored in each node's ```/output``` folder.
+We will notify users when this issue is resolved.

 # Slurm

 ## What is Slurm?